Wearing of Face Masks Optional

-The re-opening of the Muskegon Community College campus will be done in phases, with the most important focus being on the safety of our students, our employees and our community.
+The Muskegon Community College Campus Plan to Reunite will be done in phases, with the most important focus being on the safety of our students, our employees and our community.
 In addition to active cases within the MCC campus community, the determination of phases will be guided by the Muskegon Public Health Department Guidelines, Michigan Community College Association (MCCA) guidance, and campus preparedness.
-The Re-opening Plan is a living document with the flexibility to adjust phases based on local, state and regional pandemic status.
+The MCC Campus Plan to Reunite is a living document with the flexibility to adjust phases based on local, state and regional pandemic status.

 COVID-19 Information – Local, State and National